rv-kip/express-redis-cache/README.md

 # PROJECT NO MORE MAINTAINED

 This project is no more maintained as of June 16th 2015.
-Use at your own risk!
+Use at your own risk! **Let me know if you want to maintain it so I can transfer you ownership of the NPM repo.**

 ---